 The McGregor Institute in Durham offers EMT training courses to interested students looking to find employment in this field of study.
 CPR certification is a requirement to get into the EMT course and it can be acquired through the school's CPR program.
 There is also an advanced EMT class.

 University of New Hampshire

 The lecture and laboratory courses in principles and practices of emergency medical care must be taken simultaneously at the University of New Hampshire in Durham and require approval from the department.
-This fulfills the requirements for EMT-B. The lecture course is worth 3 credits while the lab class is 2 credits.
-In the lecture portion, students can learn about hazardous materials, infection control procedures and psychiatric emergencies.
+This fulfills the requirements for EMT-B. The lecture course is worth three credits while the lab class is two credits.
+In the lecture portion, students can learn about hazardous materials, infection control procedures, and psychiatric emergencies.
 In the lab portion of the EMT training program here, students receive experience in a clinical setting like an ambulance or hospital.
-This involves becoming educated with childbirth, environmental emergencies, medical emergencies and trauma patients.
+This involves becoming educated in childbirth, environmental emergencies, medical emergencies, and trauma patients.

-In the state of New Hampshire, there are 4 different EMT licenses: first responder; emergency medical technician-basic (EMT-B); emergency medical technician-intermediate (EMT-I); and, emergency medical technician-paramedic (EMT-P).
+In the state of New Hampshire, there are 4 different EMT licenses: first responder, emergency medical technician-basic (EMT-B), emergency medical technician-intermediate (EMT-I), and emergency medical technician-paramedic (EMT-P).
 To obtain each level of licensing, individuals must be CPR certified, meet all training requirements, and pass the appropriate exams.
-For example, to become a licensed EMT-B, applicants must complete 110 educational hours and 10 observation hours in a field or clinical setting, and applicants must pass knowledge-based and practical skills exams.
+For example, to become a licensed EMT-B, applicants must complete 110 education hours and 10 observation hours in a field or clinical setting, and pass knowledge-based and practical skills exams.